Tainted\\Coders

 Bevy Assets

-Assets are resources that need to be loaded into our games, such as:
+Assets are resources that need to be loaded into our games, usually from the disk.

 To add our assets from the file system, we tell our AssetServer to load them for us.
 This will return a handle to the loading asset.